3 Questions about INFOTECH

 - IELTS band 6.0 or better (academic)

-- MoI (If the undergraduate studies have been held in English language, it is sufficient to provide a certification from the university).
+- MoI (If the undergraduate studies have been held in the English language, it is sufficient to provide a certification from the university).

 6) Special, Country-Dependent Requirements